By Don Hill, AA5AU

 I ended up making 1260 contacts in the WPX contest in about 30 hours.
 When I checked the leader board after the contest, I had dropped from 13th to 14th place.
 The TY7C DXpedition had uploaded their logs and now appeared in the top ten.
 I then decided to make screenshots of the leader board every day to keep track of what was going on.
 The station in 13th place, that I had been chasing, had gained over a hundred points on me during the weekend before I uploaded my WPX log to LoTW Sunday night.

-By Thursday after the contest, I had moved all the way up to 11th place but only by a few contacts over 12th and 13th.
+By Thursday after the contest, I had moved all the way up to 11th place but only by a few points over 12th and 13th.
 Despite the big gain, I was hesitant to make loftier goals.
 Could I make the top ten?
 I suppose it could be possible since eventually I should pass TY7C, E31A and ZC4A sometime in late summer or early autumn.
 Z60A would eventually upload to LoTW.
 Also, PJ2T was moving up the leader board quickly following WPX and that was certainly one to watch.
 I decided to go ahead and up my goal to the top ten even though I knew it would be a lot of work to get there and even more work to stay there.